odskee/SimpleKeybindProxy/README.md

 <br />

 ## Landing Sites and Keybind dictionaries
-The idea is when creating a landing site, a template keybind dictionary should be provided.
+The idea is when using or creating a landing site, a template keybind dictionary should be provided.
 SKP will import all dictionaries found within the Binds directory, so these can be seperated into multiple files that correspond to a specific landing site.
 Landing sites can be created by yourself or others, and be as simple or complex as you would like.

 ### Setting Your Binds
 The bind dictionary is a simple txt file that specifies the name of a keybind, a comma (,) then the 'system' name for the key press - an example can be found in Apendix 2.